 Michigan State University

-Collection Development Policy Statement: Communication Studies
+Collection Development Policy Statement: Communication and Media and Information Studies

 Factors Influencing Collection Policy